Join

 Will I have mandatory summer training?

-Yes, each cadet must graduate from a 13 day long evaluation called Field Training.
+Yes, each cadet must graduate from a 21-day long evaluation called Field Training.
 Field Training is held over the summer, usually between sophomore and junior year.
-All cadets must also complete two Professional Development Trainings (PDTs), one as an AS 100/200 (GMC) and another as an AS 300/400 (POC).
-Depending on the PDT, you may be required to participate over the summer.
+All cadets must also complete two Officer Development Trainings (ODTs), one as an during your Freshmen or Sophomore year (AS 100/200) and another during your Junior or Senior year (AS 300/400).
+Depending on the ODT, you may be required to participate over the summer.
 There are a plethora of additional opportunities available to cadets that you can read more about here.

 How will I get to practice and develop leadership skills?

-Developing leadership skills is the central focus of our ROTC program and it is the central focus of the Corps of Cadets as well.
-AFROTC is set up so that cadets who have graduated from Field Training are given the responsibility to train those who haven’t gone.
+Developing leadership skills is the central focus of both our ROTC program and the Corps of Cadets.
+AFROTC is set up so that upper class junior and senior year cadets are given the responsibility to train the freshmen and sophomores.
 This allows for constant, 24/7 leadership development training; both for those who are learning and for those who are teaching.
 This training often (but not solely) takes place during our 1 credit Leadership Laboratory (LLAB) class.
-With this design, cadets spend their entire four or five years first learning how to follow then learning how to lead by teaching and mentoring in various cadet leadership roles.
-In addition, cadets organize and execute all operations for the detachment, from the physical training and leadership laboratory classes to training events like our field exercises.
+With this design, cadets spend their entire four or five years first learning how to follow and then learning how to lead by teaching and mentoring in various cadet leadership roles.
+In addition, cadets organize and execute all operations for the detachment, from physical training and leadership laboratory classes to training events like our field exercises.
 Each of these events requires strong leadership and therefore offers additional chances for many cadets to practice practical planning and execution.

-On the flip side, in the Corps, cadets are living in a leader development organization.
+On the flip side, in the Corps of Cadets, cadets are living in a leader development organization.
 Cadets enter, as freshmen, and learn followership skills over the course of the year, much like the skills enlisted personnel are taught during their time at basic training.
-Furthermore, there is a strong focus on time management, teamwork, and discipline over the course of the year.
-Once cadets transition to upperclassmen they have a wide array of leadership opportunities available to them through different positions they can hold.
-Each company, the units cadets in the Corps are organized in, utilizes sophomores, juniors and seniors in various roles to ensure success of operations such as marching to football games, freshmen training, company events, and more.
+Furthermore, there is a strong focus on time management, teamwork, academic success, and discipline during their freshman year.
+Once cadets finish their freshman year and transition to upperclassmen, they have a wide array of leadership opportunities available to them through different positions they can hold.
+Each unit within the Corps of Cadets utilizes sophomores, juniors, and seniors in various roles to ensure the success of operations such as marching to football games, freshmen training, unit events, and more.
 Living in the Corps of Cadets barracks offers cadets a unique opportunity to practice leadership as much as they want for their 4 years in college.

 How much time does AFROTC take up?

 The amount of time AFROTC takes depends on many factors, including when you join the program, how much time you decide to invest in it, and what leadership positions you hold.
-Most cadets can expect to take 3 AFROTC classes each semester: a class taught by your cadre, physical training and leadership laboratory.
-The classes taught by cadre for field training graduates meet more often than the classes taught by cadre for those who have not graduated from field training.
+Most cadets can expect to take 3 AFROTC classes each semester: an academic class taught by the Active Duty Air Force Officers at Virginia Tech, a physical training course, and a leadership laboratory.
+The academic classes taught by the Officers for junior and senior year cadets meet more often than the freshman and sophomore level classes.
 For more information on what your particular situation may look like, please contact us!

 I am already in college, can I still join?